sbt/sbt-git/README.md

       baseVersion + "." + sha
     }

+Note that we will soon have a pull request out to the origin project to stop maintaining our own copy.

 For all the other settings, refer to the original doc below:

 # sbt-git #